Merkel heads to Moscow for final meeting with Putin as chancellor | DW | 20.08.2021

 But it comes at a time of immense global strife, just days after the Taliban's takeover of Afghanistan, rising tensions in Ukraine, and with Russian dissidents sitting in jail.

-Merkel is expected to touch down in Moscow at 13:00 (11:00 UTC).
-The German leader is then expected to meet her Russian counterpart at 14:00 (12:00 UTC).
+After touching down in Moscow at 13:00 (11:00 UTC), Merkel will meet her Russian counterpart at 14:00 (12:00 UTC).
 The two leaders will then be holding a joint press conference a little later in the day.

 There are a number of tough issues that need tackling, among them, Russian dissident Alexei Navalny's continued imprisonment, the crisis in Afghanistan, and the Nord Stream 2 gas pipeline, among others.